 No hard and fast, scientific rules exist for the exact timing of trades using this indicator.
 However, starting in April, 2013, I began a complete overhaul of my usage of T2108 for trading that I now call the T2108 Trading Model (TTM).
+I produced a major update of the historical data and edits of the presentation of the model on December 29, 2014.
 It takes advantage of data mining and machine learning techniques to expand beyond single trading thresholds for oversold and overbought.
 For example, I discovered a condition I call "quasi-oversold" which occurs after T2108 drops for two consecutive days.
 The steeper the drop, the more reliable the prediction for the S&P 500 the following day (especially for a prediction of an up day).
 I also now look at the entire range of T2108 values and consider how the distribution of potential outcomes changes with the duration since T2108 last crossed a given threshold.
 I continue to search for a very specific, quantified definition of oversold and overbought.

 Traders should use T2108 as a strong complement to the tools you already use.
 For example, if the market is oversold, a trader might wait for a climactic sell-off, like a "hammer" candlestick, before making bullish trades.
 When the market is overbought, a trader might wait for a "blow-off top" before going short.

 I have produced several studies that can serve as your guide for thinking about how to use T2108.
 I have included the blog post that kicked off the T2108 overhaul that I now call TTM: